thegetty/quire-docs/content/docs-v1/citation-bibliographies.md

 ### Page-level Bibliography with Page YAML

 If you do not want to use the `{% cite %}` shortcode to include pop-up citations, but still want a page-level bibliography you can use the page YAML to add additional references to your essay.
-Just add a `citations` key to your page YAML and list `ids` that correspond with your desired `references.yaml` entries, as in the example below:
+Just add a `citations` key to your page YAML and list `id`s that correspond with your desired `references.yaml` entries, as in the example below:

 ```YAML
 title: Chapter Title